luczay/UsedTechTreasures/README.md

 # UsedTechTreasures
-A Python web scraper that searches the top three (hungarian) second-hand tech websites for a specified product.
+A Python web scraper that searches the top three (Hungarian) second-hand tech websites for a specified product.
 It was built using Flask, Selenium, JQuery, Bootstrap, and MySQL.

 ## Table of Contents